Brian Boggs, Master of the Chair

 Watch “Master of the Chair”

-In this short video, we watch Boggs use (and discuss) his wood rail bender, which does the work that normally requires two or three people.
+Watch Brian Boggs use (and discuss) his wood rail-bender, which does the work that normally requires two or three people.
 After the bending, he moves the wood to “the hot room”: 116-120 degrees, 16 percent humidity.
 (He also uses the hot room to dry mullein and stinging nettle for tea.)

 The Quarantined Country Musician